whitedark9/medical-notes/src/pages/anaesthesia/spinal-anaesthesia.md

 - Uncooperative patient
 - Sepsis
 - Pre-existing neurological deficits
-- Demyelinating lesions
+- Demyelinating lesions [^1]
+- Severe spinal deformity
-- Stenotic valvular heart lesions
+- Stenotic valvular heart lesions (One of the heart valves is narrow)
 - Left ventricular outflow obstruction

-- Severe spinal deformity
+[^1]: Myelin sheath sorrounds and protects the nerve fibers in the CNS.
+It is destroyed in **Demyelinating lesions**.

 ### Controversial